-Screening mammograms are limited to women ages 40-64, however, younger women may access the program to receive a diagnostic mammogram if they meet the above criteria and have suspicious symptoms.
-Women whose screening procedures show abnormalities may be sent for rescreening for proper diagnosis or confirmation.
+Screening mammograms are limited to women ages 40-64, however, younger women may access the program to receive a diagnostic mammogram if they meet the above criteria and have symptoms that are highly suspicious of breast cancer.
+Women whose screening procedures show abnormalities may be sent for diagnostic follow-up.